Payment gateway testing: A how-to guide for businesses

 • Types of payment gateways

-• Testing types for the payment domain
+• Key testing types for payment systems

-• Sample payment gateway test
+• Example payment gateway test case

 • Why testing payment gateways is important